material-components/material-components-web/packages/mdc-notched-outline/README.md

 --- | ---
 `mdc-notched-outline` | Mandatory.
 Container for the SVG of the outline when the label is floating above the input.
 `mdc-notched-outline__path` | Mandatory.
 The SVG path in the outline when the label is floating above the input.
-`mdc-notched-outline--idle` | Mandatory.
-The outline when the label is resting in the input position.
+`mdc-notched-outline__idle` | Mandatory.
+The outline when the label is resting, in the docked position.

 ### `MDCNotchedOutline`
 Method Signature | Description